Heil dir, o Oldenburg: von Kobbe's version

 Some verses focusing more heavily on the royals were later written:

 Wilhelm Geiler's verse

-Written by Westerstede poet Wilhelm Geiler in 1872:
+Written by poet Wilhelm Geiler from Westerstede in 1872:

 Further changes

-After the collapse of the German Empire in 1918, though prior to the advent of National Socialism, the line heil deinem fürsten (hail your prince, used instead of Großherzog for Grand Duke) was changed to heil deinem führer (hail your leader).
-In 1980, this was changed by the Oldenburg Landschaft to heil deinem volke (hail your people).
+After the collapse of the German Empire in 1918, though prior to Hitler becoming chancellor in 1933, the line heil deinem fürsten (hail your prince, used instead of Großherzog for Grand duke) was changed to heil deinem Führer (hail your leader).
+In 1980, this was changed by the Oldenburg Landschaft (a regional organisation to preserve cultural heritage) to heil deinem Volke (hail your people).

-In 2015, the Oldenburg Landschaft changed the line deutscher Männer kraft (German men's strength) to deutscher Menschen kraft (German People's strength).
+In 2015, the Oldenburg Landschaft changed the line Deutscher Männer Kraft (German men's strength) to Deutscher Menschen Kraft (German People's strength).